datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_06/README.md

 ### Classroom Activities

-- Mentimeter [www.menti.com](https://www.menti.com): are we close to a common comfort zone?
-Instructions on how to join will be given in class.
+- Mentimeter [www.menti.com](https://www.menti.com): are we close to (but not in!) our comfort zone?
+Instructions on how to join the poll will be given in class.
 - Infrastructure, is everyone set? :

   * **Java**-devel Check